iao/unreal-collaboration/README.md

     * Setup the Gamemode to use a Blueprinted extension of `NetworkBaseGameMode`, setting the default HUD to be a Blueprinted extensions of `NetworkHUD`
     * Set the required character & player controller subclasses within the bgamemode blueprint to point to blueprinted extensions of the required classes
     * Setup an empty world called *Transation*, and ensure it has been built
-    * Select the transition level to be *Transition* within *Project Settings*, ensure it & your main world are going to be cooked
+    * Select the transition level to be *Transition* within *Project Settings -> Maps & Mode*, ensure it & your main world are going to be cooked
+    * Ensure only the transition level & the server map are packed by adding the *List of maps to include in a packaged build* within *Project Settings -> Packaging Settings*
     * Everything should be setup to allow for cooking (for example, one should not be referening `UBlueprint` within code as these are not explicitly packaged (only the generared code is) and instead should use Blueprints to select the Blueprint to use)
 2. Follow the instructions below to package the project for client or server use.
 3. If project is going to be deployed using [Unreal Selector](https://gitlab.donald108.com/university/unreal-selector), follow the steps outlined there to add the project.